devJSQ/binary-tree-project/README.md

 In this project, our objective is to understand how to build the binary tree.

 ### Problem
-Create a binary tree for a computer storage as the belwo (Figuer 1):
+Create a binary tree for computer storage as below (Figure 1):

-Figuer 1
+Figure 1
 <img width="910" alt="Introduction to Arrays-01" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/05-tree/images/Binary-tree-project.jpg">

 ### Implementation
 Using Java programming language:

-- `Node` class is already implemented and added to the DecesionTree java file as the below:
+- The `Node` class is already implemented and added to the DecesionTree java file as below:
 ```java
 class Node {